Jabur-Consulting/MCP23017Control/README.md

 ### readAllPins()

-Returns the combined state of all 16 outputs as a 16-bit value.
+Returns the combined state of all 16 pins as a 16-bit value.

 ### writeAllPins(uint16_t value)

-Writes a 16-bit value to set the states of all 16 outputs.
+Writes a 16-bit value to set the states of all 16 pins.

 - `value`: 16-bit value representing the state of each pin.